 Marja Savola writes in response to Mr. Chopra:

-“I have got over three hundred mails from people around the world who have been kundalini damaged by erroneous meditation, especially transcendental meditation and chakra meditation, yoga, rebirthing, pranayama, holotropic breathing etc. I have myself had bad experiences of rebirthing and you can read my story here.
+“I have got over three hundred emails from people around the world who have been kundalini damaged by erroneous meditation, especially transcendental meditation, and chakra meditation, yoga, rebirthing, pranayama, holotropic breathing etc. I have myself had bad experiences of rebirthing and you can read my story here.

 Deepak Chopra, says of kundalini energy: